AnggaR96s/Reforestation/README.md

-## Did you hear about the runner who was criticized?
-He just took it in stride
+## Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’